-With the exception of Pine River Park, the Town Hall, Town Public Works buildings, and the Pine River Fire Department facility all of the land within the Town is publicly owned.
-No County, State, or Federal forests or any other government owned real estate parcels exist in the Town.
+With the exception of Pine River Park, the Town Hall, Town Public Works buildings, and the Pine River Fire Department facility, which are Town owned, and the Pine River School property which is owned by the Merrill Area Public Schools, all of the remaining land within the Town is privately owned.
+No County, State, or Federal forests or any other government owned real estate parcels exist within the Town.